-The I-scope connector is provided for connecting the I-scope analog probe to the I-jet Trace CM.
+The I-scope connector on the side of the probe is provided for connecting the I-scope analog probe to the I-jet Trace.
 Unlike I-jet, I-scope cannot be connected to the same MIPI-20 connector that is used for target boards.
 When I-scope is connected to I-jet Trace, the Target connector on I-scope cannot be used.